diego-o-olmedo/laravel-postgres-php7.4-docker/README.md

 # laravel-postgres-php7.4-docker
-Laravel postgres php7.4 docker with pgadmin
+Laravel postgres php7.4 nginx docker with pgadmin

+Saving this for later